 Colonial Life on the Frontier - Discover the simple day-to-day skills people used throughout early American History, from Firestarting, Water Drawing, Gardening, and Cooking.
 Learn what our Ancestors wore, and how they lived.
 Our Frontier Cabin makes the perfect stage for this immersive program.

-Colonial Games - Join in on the fun by trying your hand at some of History's best love games, from several cultures.
+Fit and Fun: Early American Games - Join in on the fun by trying your hand at some of History's best loved games, from several cultures.
 From simple wooden tops and yoyos, tabletop games like draughts, to large outdoor group games like Cricket and Lacrosse.
 Some may seem familiar, some may seem strange, but all are a lot of fun.

 Nature Walks: Birds and Botany - Explore the beauty of nature and learn as a group some of the wonderful facts about the Flora and Fauna at CI.
 We have plants that can be used as medicine, beautiful flowers that support our thriving pollinator population.
 Our Birds range from Wetland Herons to Bald Eagles to tiny Finches.
 Why do birds fly?
 What can a bird's beak tell you?
 Find out these answers and more.

 Women's Roles in Early America - Much of history talks about the Founding Fathers.
 But what about the Mothers, Sisters, Aunts, Nieces, and Daughters, whose story often goes untold.
 In this program learn about the daily life of Women in the 18th Century, from their clothing and dress, daily chores, skills and professions, and the restrictive law of coverture which denied them equality.